imedsaoud/FightBlog/README.md

 # FightBlog
 Php Blog about sport combat
+# How to use